wy1iu/MHE/README.md

 	```

 #### Part 2: Download CIFAR-100 training and testing data
   - For the current code, we use our own data pre-processing code, and it is the standard pre-processing for CIFAR-100.
-The training and testing data can be downloaded via [google drive](https://drive.google.com/open?id=1DA1J7tuloqyPKW-zdYEPJCipZ5HJv-5Y).
+The training and testing data can be downloaded via [Google Drive](https://drive.google.com/open?id=1DA1J7tuloqyPKW-zdYEPJCipZ5HJv-5Y).
 Users should put the downloaded data to the `MHE_ROOT` directory.

 #### Part 3: CIFAR-100